RenderKit/embree/doc/src/api.md

   ----------------------- ---------------------------------------------
   Error Code              Description
   ----------------------- ---------------------------------------------
-  RTC_NO_ERROR            No error occured.
+  RTC_NO_ERROR            No error occurred.

-  RTC_UNKNOWN_ERROR       An unknown error has occured.
+  RTC_UNKNOWN_ERROR       An unknown error has occurred.

   RTC_INVALID_ARGUMENT    An invalid argument was specified.